Cisco Secure Workload

 The Role of SASE

 The Cisco Umbrella SASE solution offers other security functionality, such as a cloud-delivered Layer 7 Firewall, Secured Web Gateways (SWG), DNS-layer security, SD-WAN, and Thousand Eyes integration for Monitoring and Observability conditions.
-So, we have the traditional security stack you are familiar with and added enhancements to the security stack solution to make it more cloud-friendly.
-These functionalities are part of a single SASE solution that you can benefit from a Cisco Umbrella dashboard with API integrations.
+So, we have the traditional security stack you are familiar with and added enhancements to make it more cloud-friendly.
+These functionalities are part of a single SASE solution, and you can benefit from a Cisco Umbrella dashboard with API integrations.

 **Remote Browser Isolation**